drufball/yosai/_drafts/flaws.md

 Denri looked down at Aki, the girl was staring blindly into the cave.
 "Those monsters are just as bad as the champion that wouldn't let my family in.
 They see people walking through the forest, scared and lost, and they prey upon them.
 They killed my parents without thinking twice."

-Aki looked up at Denri, her chin thrust forward defiantly.
+Aki looked up at Denri, her chin thrust forward.
 "But no one ever tries to talk to them.
 What if they're just scared too?
 Maybe they think they're defending themselves."

 Denri patted Aki's hand.
 "Believe me, we can't talk with them.
 They're like animals."

 Aki prickled.
 "That doesn't mean we can't talk and try to understand them!
-Shiri is an animal but you know what he wants.
-You forgive him when he bites your finger."
+Shiri is an animal but you forgive him when he bites your finger."

 "That's different."